 Lerone Bennett Jr., in his book The Shaping of Black America claims that the Reconstruction era was one of the most, if not the most important era in U.S. history because it had the potential to completely reshape this nation.
 If the country was reconstructed, and the changes did occur, what would that mean for the future of this country?
-Would Native peoples be able to claim their land again?
-Would the borders of this nation be as big as they are?
+Would Native people be able to claim their land again?
+Would the borders of this nation be as big as they currently are?
 What would immigration policies look like?
 All of these ideas are simply conjectures for a future that will never be, but it allows me to look at bigger questions about who is and who isn’t allowed to forget and remember, and why that is the case.

 Whenever it is 9/11, a lot of my peers post statuses saying “Never forget.”
 I was 6 when 9/11 happened, my younger sister was 1.
 When someone tells me to “never forget,” I’m not sure what I’m supposed to be remembering.
-I guess I’m supposed to remember whatever I was told about the events that happened, through books, through mainstream news, all of those things.
+I guess I’m supposed to remember whatever I was told about the events that happened, through books, through mainstream news sources, all of those things.
 If I lived with a family who believed in conspiracy theories about 9/11, would that change what I am supposed to “never forget?”
 Nietzsche talks about memory in terms of its role in creating community values and forcibly proscribing ideas about the self in relation to others.
 I “need” to “remember” 9/11 in very specific ways in this nation because if I don’t, I will not be looked upon favorably.
 Nietzsche argues that an “active forgetfulness” allows one’s self to not constantly be linked to a state of historical trauma.
-If in Germany denazification had not happened, but the people would have to continue to live their lives, would Jews and Romani and other groups have to be constantly reminded of their oppressor and of their oppression.
+If denazification had not happened, but the people would have to continue to live their lives, would Jews and Romani and other groups have to be constantly reminded of their oppressor and of their oppression.
 Would they have to constantly walk down the street and see the names of the Nazi officers who killed their families and neighborhoods?
 Germany decided that was not the route it was going to go.

 But then, in the U.S., in fact, in many nations during the slave trade, Black people were brought over, and there was an attempt by slave masters to destroy the cultures that the slaves were bringing over from Africa.
-There is a legacy in this country of forgetfulness, that’s why sites like Ancestry.com and the like are so popular: it allows Black people to start to figure out where they are from, because there was so much of a forced forgetfulness that there is nothing to remember.
+There is a legacy of forgetfulness in this country, that’s why sites like Ancestry.com and the like are so popular: it allows Black people to start to figure out where they are from, because there was so much of a forced forgetfulness that there is nothing to remember.
 At the same time, in the U.S., after centuries of slavery, Reconstruction proved to be a time in which wrongs would be righted, and the nation could choose to move past its sordid history and create a new order.
 But for the people in power, that was not profitable.
 Black people in power creating memorials to slavery and changing the landscape did not serve the planter class.
 So it was shut down.

-I become very melancholic when thinking about Reconstruction.
-All I know of it is what I’ve read, I do not know what it was like for a Black male my age to be living in that time period in which there was hope that after all of the horrors of chattel slavery, he could one day be seen as equal.
+I become very pensive thinking about Reconstruction.
+All I know of it is what I’ve read, I do not know what it was like for a Black man my age to be living in that time period in which there was hope that after all of the horrors of chattel slavery, he could one day be seen as equal.
 I think about how instead, the devastation of white supremacy forced him to constantly remember that he will never be equal.
 Because that was the point of inciting fear within Black people through the terrorism of groups such as the KKK.
 So that Black people will permanently remember their lower place.
 They better not forget, or else they’ll get killed.
 Is this the type of forgetfulness that Nietzsche was talking about?
 Or is that type of forgetfulness only reserved for humans that are allowed by the powers that be to have their humanity recognized?